psychoinformatics-de/studyforrest-www/content/pages/annot_speech.rst

 Dialog transcript
 -----------------

-A complete transcript of the dialog in the movie (for the English original, as well as the German dubbing) has been created.
+A complete transcript of the dialog in the movie (for the English original as well as the German dubbing) has been created.
 It is currently being validated and will be made available shortly.
 Please contact `info@studyforrest.org
 <mailto:info@studyforrest.org?subject=studyforrest.org>`_ if you are interested